davidjsherman/aseba-jenkins/resources/buildfarm/README.md

 ```
 docker build docker -t aseba/jenkins
 ```
 It is probably most useful to run the image with a persistent volume for `/var/jenkins_home`.
-To run the image storing the volume in the directory `jenkins`, use:
+To store the volume in the directory `jenkins`, run using:
 ```
 docker run -d -p 49001:8080 -v $PWD/jenkins:/var/jenkins_home:z -t aseba/jenkins
 ```